 The curriculum will focus on communication in the immediate environment.
-The content is intended to give students some familiarity, at lower A2 level on CEFR, on everyday life, activities, tourism, history, geography and culture in Russia.
+The content is intended to give students some familiarity on everyday life, activities and relevant culture in Russia.

 Core textbook: £48 approximately

 *Students have taken LA309 and bought the textbooks for it don't need to buy any additional textbooks..

 • In Course Test, Listening, 30 minutes (20%)